darinlarimore/statamic-imagehotspots/README.md

 5. Add a description for the hotspot.

 ![Image Hot Spots Field](/fields.png)
-**Note:** Hotspots cannot be placed in the red border area to prevent breaking the page bounds at certain sizes.
+**Note:** Red border area prevents breaking the page bounds at certain sizes.
+This is is configurable in the fieldset.

 ### Front End Templating Example
 This example uses Tailwind, Alpine.js, and the X-anchor alpine.js plugin.
 The `{{ image_hot_spots }}{{ /image_hot_spots }}` tag pair is used to loop through the hotspots and the `{{ hotspots }}{{ /hotspots }}` tag pair is used to access the hotspot data.